-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification namely: (i) use for agriculture; (ii) use for forestry; or (iii) use for amenity.
-This is set out in Section 2(1) of the Town and Country Planning Act 1990."
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification towards achievement of net gains in biodiversity resources, required by Strategic Policy SP14".
 MM62 155 Policy DC22 Restoration and afteruse Amend the title of Policy DC22 as follows: "POLICY DC22 Restoration and afteruse aftercare" To ensure consistency with the NPPF MM63 156 Paragraph 17.4 Add a final bullet point to this paragraph, to read:radioactive waste arisings and management methods.
 To ensure that radioactive waste is appropriately considered in implementation and monitoring MM64 157 Paragraph 17.7 Amend paragraph, to read: "Monitoring data will be drawn from a wide range of sources, but three-four main documents will be used to provide evidence on the Plan's performance.
 Firstly, the annual Local Aggregates Assessment will give a rolling picture of aggregate reserves and associated landbanks.
 Secondly, the Waste Needs Assessment gives a snapshot in time of the quantity of waste arising in the county, as well as the capacity of the waste management network to deal with that waste.
 Thirdly, the UK Radioactive Waste Inventory gives a snapshot in time of radioactive wastes and nuclear materials.
-Fourthly, the Aannual Authority Monitoring Report assesses the overall performance of the Plan in terms of:" To ensure that radioactive waste is appropriately considered in implementation and monitoring MM65 157 Table 17.1 Amend table to include organisations, roles and responsibilities concerning the implementation of the Plan with regard to radioactive wastes (see Annex for amended table) To ensure that radioactive waste is appropriately considered in implementation and monitoring MM66 158 Paragraphs 17.9, 17.10, 17.11 Amend paragraphs, to read: "17.9 A monitoring schedule has been prepared (see Appendix 3), which shows how the Plan will be monitored in relation to its policies.
+Fourthly, the Aannual Authority Monitoring Report assesses the overall performance of the Plan in terms of:" To ensure that radioactive waste is appropriately considered in implementation and monitoring MM65 157 Table 17.1 Amend table to include organisations, roles and responsibilities concerning the implementation of the Plan with regard to radioactive wastes (see Annex 1 for amended table) To ensure that radioactive waste is appropriately considered in implementation and monitoring MM66 158 Paragraphs 17.9, 17.10, 17.11 Amend paragraphs, to read: "17.9 A monitoring schedule has been prepared (see Appendix 3), which shows how the Plan will be monitored in relation to its policies.
 However, the County Council will also seek to monitor other elements relating to the Local Plan and its implementation, including site allocations, national infrastructure projects, time extensions to permissions at key facilities, minerals and waste production and their cross-border movements, although recognising that, at present, the availability of this information is limited.
 Therefore, a further monitoring schedule is set out as Table 17.2, which shows how the Plan will be monitored in relation to these non-policy events.
 To clarify the monitoring and implementation process